Ludacris Net Worth

 Ludacris Money Problems?

 In February of 2014 Ludacris was taken to court by a former girlfriend over child support payments.
-His baby-mama Tamika Fuller is demanding $15,000 a month to help her raise their two year old daughter Cai.
-Shockingly, Ludacris claimed to the judge that he is struggling for money right now.
-He reported to the judge that his entire income for the year 2013 was just $55,000.
-Furthermore, Ludacris told the judge that he was expecting a big payday with the next Fast and the Furious movie, but production is now on hold due to Paul Walker's tragic death in December 2013.
-Luda offered to pay Tamika $1800 a month.
-In the meantime, the judge ordered the payments to be $7000 a month until all the financial details are reviewed.
+His former girlfriend Tamika Fuller was demanding $15,000 a month to help her raise their daughter Cai who was two years old at the time.
+Shockingly, Ludacris reported to the judge that he was struggling for money at the time.
+He reported that his entire income for the year 2013 was just $55,000 but he did reveal that in recent months his income had been around $26,o00.
+Ludacris also told the judge that he was expecting a big payday upcoming Fast and the Furious movies, but production had been halted at the time due to Paul Walker's tragic death in December 2013.

 Under Georgia law, the income of BOTH parents is taken into account when calculating support payments.
 Luda used this rule to argue that his total payment shouldn't have exceeded $1,800 a month.
 The judge ultimately ordered the payments to be $7,000 a month.

 Over the next 18 months following the ruling, between August 2014 and August 2015, Ludacris ended up earning approximately $8 million from his various acting and musical endeavors.